 Students earn 4 credit hours for this course.
 Classroom discussions combined with clinical placements teach Moritz students how to research and analyze current and potential legislative issues, expose them to the challenges of information-sharing in a partisan context, and develop their negotiation and consensus-building skills.

-Through this externship program, LLM students have the opportunity to gain hands-on, real-life work experience that helps sharpen their lawyering skills.
-Students receive 3 credits in Autumn and Spring and their choice of 2 or 4 credits for the Summer Semester.
+LLM students receive 3 credits in Autumn and Spring and 2-to 4 credits for the Summer.
 Our dedicated LL.M.
-Career Counselor provides support to students in applying for and securing a placement in this program.
+Career Counselor provides support to students in applying for and securing a placement through this program.

 This 3-credit course provides opportunities for students to obtain hands-on experience with myriad regulatory compliance issues facing with The Ohio State University.
 Sponsored by the Office of University Compliance and Integrity, Externs will be assigned to work throughout the semester in a specific compliance area, such as: Athletics, Conflicts of Interest and Ethics, Environmental Health and Safety, Financial Aid, Information Security and Privacy, Institutional Equity.
 Externs will assist with all aspects of a comprehensive compliance program, including ethical values and leadership engagement; risk assessment and abatement, communication, operational controls, evaluation, issue response and reporting.